image

 What is the average salary for a project management consultant in the UK?

-The average salary for project management consultants in the UK ranges from £50,000 to £100,000 per year, depending on experience and specialisation.
-Senior consultants or those with niche expertise can earn significantly more.
+The average salary for a project management consultant in the UK is between £50,000 and £100,000 per year.
+Depending on your experience and your specialisation, the salary can be even higher.

 Do I need a specific degree to become a project management consultant?